SabinaBartule/Board-Game-Assignment/README.md

 # Board-Game-Assignment1
 ## Running the code
 **2 options:** <br/>
 1) Download all 3 files.
-Open the command-line interface and change the directory where those files are located.
+Open the command-line interface and change the directory where these files are located.
 Then run the the `main.py` file.

 **For Windows, Linix and Mac:** <br/>
 run `python main.py` in a console<br/>